Siebel CRM Licensing

 How to Mitigate This Risk:

-• Set Clear Access Controls: Restrict access to the modules your company has licensed by configuring role-based permissions.
+• Set Clear Access Controls: Restrict access to the licensed modules by configuring role-based permissions.

 • Regular Module Usage Reviews: Periodically audit the modules used to verify they match what has been purchased.